-

 1. Anderson University

-Situated in the historic town of Anderson, South Carolina, Anderson University's post-graduate certificate PMHNP program offers a rapid and adaptable pathway to obtaining your PMHNP credential.
-As a Christian-based university, Anderson prioritizes a holistic approach to patient care, incorporating a spiritual outlook into its nursing education.
+Situated in the historic town of Anderson, South Carolina, Anderson University's post-graduate certificate PMHNP program is one of the shortest PMHNP programs available, offering a fast and flexible route to your PMHNP credential.
+As a Christian-based university, Anderson emphasizes a holistic approach to patient care, incorporating a spiritual perspective into its nursing education.

 - Duration: 15 months